-- The 2002 HSC enrolment figures indicate that students are beginning to see the benefits of advanced-level study in the new HSC. - 2002 course enrolments show that the new HSC is succeeding in turning around the previous decline in advanced-level HSC study, particularly in the core subject of English. - Highlights include: - 1745 entries in the top-level English Extension 2 course up by 19% - 4270 entries in the English Extension 1 course up by 11% - 20 959 entries in the highest-level 2 unit English Advanced course up by 4% - 3009 entries in the top-level Mathematics Extension 2 course up by 15% - 1796 entries in the top-level History Extension course up by 13%.
+- The 2003 HSC enrolment figures show continued substantial growth in the numbers of students undertaking high-level courses under the new HSC arrangements. - Students are enrolled in the top-level HSC English, Mathematics and History courses in record numbers.
+Enrolments in Chemistry, Physics and Languages have also increased. - The 2003 course enrolments show that the new HSC has succeeded in turning around the previous decline in advanced-level HSC study, particularly in the core subject of English. - Highlights from the 2003 HSC enrolment figures include: - 2328 entries in the top-level English Extension 2 course up 33% on last year - 5226 entries in the English Extension 1 course up 22% - 24 707 entries in the highest-level 2 unit English (Advanced) course up 18% - 3273 entries in the top-level Mathematics Extension 2 course up 9% - 2428 entries in the top-level History Extension course up 35% - 9495 entries in the Modern History course up by 5% - 8859 entries in the Ancient History course -up by 6% - 9497 entries in Chemistry up 5% - 9697 entries in Physics up 4% - 8291 entries in Languages other than English up 6%